 With oversight and input from the Board, management has been continuing to design and implement changes in processes and controls to remediate the material weaknesses and to enhance our internal control over financial reporting as noted below.
 Management and the Board, including the independent members of the Board, are continuing to work to remediate the material weaknesses identified herein.
-While the Company expects to take other remedial actions, including tone at the top training, as described in more detail below, to date, as previously disclosed in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023, the Company has streamlined the Company's senior management structure such that the Company now has a single CEO and Vice Chair following the retirement of Jeffrey Zimmer, who now serves as an ex-officio, non-voting special advisor to the Board.
+While The Company has completed or made progress on certain remedial actions and expects to take other remedial actions, including tone at the top training, as described in more detail below, to date, as below.
+As previously disclosed, in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023, the Company has streamlined the Company's senior management structure such that the Company now has a single CEO and Vice Chair - Scott Ulm - following the retirement of Jeffrey Zimmer.
+Also, as previously disclosed, the Company has entered into an advisory agreement with Mr. Zimmer, who now serves which documents Mr. Zimmer's ongoing service to the Company as an ex-officio, non-voting special advisor to the Board.
+Board, since immediately following his retirement.

-In addition, the Company is continuing to work on taking the following actions to enhance its internal control over financial reporting and its corporate culture:
+In addition, the Company is continuing has completed or continues to work on taking implement the following actions to enhance its internal control over financial reporting and its corporate culture: